jsheppard95/kickstarter-analysis/README.md

 follows this trend which suggests there are other factors leading to failed campaigns than too high of an initial fundraising goal.
-The standard deviations of the goal and pledged amounts for both successful and failed campaigns were roughly twice their corresponding inter-quartile ranges, indicating large goal and pledged outliers are affecting the statistics.
+The standard deviations of the goal and pledged amounts for both successful and failed campaigns were roughly twice their corresponding interquartile ranges, indicating large goal and pledged outliers are affecting the statistics.
 This is also the case for G.B, as shown in
 [GB Musicals Goal And Pledged Amounts](plots/GBMusicals-BoxWhisker.png).
 We